splunk/public-o11y-docs/get-started/get-started-guide/scaled-rollout.rst

 * Understand the difference between host-based and MTS-based subscriptions in Infrastructure Monitoring.
 * Understand the difference between host-based and trace-analyzed-per-minute (TAPM) subscriptions in APM.
+* Understand per-product system limits.
-* Read available reports, such as monthly usage reports, hourly usage reports, dimension reports, and custom metric reports
+* Read available reports, such as monthly and hourly usage reports, dimension reports, and custom metric reports.

 To learn more, see the following topics:

-- :ref:`per-product-limits`
+* :ref:`per-product-limits`

-- :ref:`data-o11y`
+* :ref:`subscription-overview`

-Education resource
+Education resources
 ====================

+* Before you start scaling up the use of the OpenTelemetry agents, consider the OpenTelemetry sizing guidelines.
+This is especially important on platforms such as Kubernetes where there can be a sudden growth from various autoscaling services.
+For details about the sizing guidelines, see :ref:`otel-sizing`.
-Coordinate with your Splunk Sales Engineer to register for the Splunk Observability Cloud workshop.
+* Coordinate with your Splunk Sales Engineer to register for the Splunk Observability Cloud workshop.
 See :new-page:`Splunk Observability Cloud Workshops<https://splunk.github.io/observability-workshop/latest/en/index.html>`